manjit-baishya-embedded-systems-and-iot/manjit-baishya-embedded-systems-and-iot/README.md

 <!-- About Me -->
 <h1>About Me 👨‍🎓</h1>
-<h4>Driven former Electronics and Communication Engineering student transitioning to the field of Data Science.
+<h4>Hi there!
+I'm Manit Baishya, an ECE grad transitioning to Data Science.
-    <br>Passionate about leveraging analytical skills and technical background to extract insights from data
+<br>Passionate about using analytical skills to solve real-world problems.
-    <br>and solve real-world problems.
-Currently working on personal projects to level up my skills.</h4>
+<br>Currently diving into Embedded Systems and IoT, gearing up for
+<br>Embedded Machine Learning.
+Excited to share my journey and collaborate
+<br>on impactful projects!</h4>

 <!-- Social Profiles -->
 <div>